latk/p5-MarpaX-App-imarpa/README.md

     add a trailing newline.
     Your grammar may not want to handle that newline.
     In that case, use the --chomp option to remove that newline.

+- **--input DATA**

+    Specify the input data, instead of reading it from a file.

 - **--man**